TorqueMech Beta

 $50 to $250+ per coil

-Price varies based on brand, OE versus aftermarket quality, and whether boots or related ignition parts are replaced too.
+Price varies based on brand, OE versus aftermarket quality, and whether boots, plugs, or a complete coil pack are replaced too.

 Common Symptoms

-• Check engine light with ignition or misfire codes
+• Check engine light with misfire or ignition-related codes

 • Poor fuel economy from incomplete combustion